ZenanXing/Construct-Validation-for-IGGYPOPseq/README.md

-# Construct-Validation-for-IGGPOP
+# Construct-Validation-for-IGGYPOP
-It helps validate the IGGPOP constructs after nanopore sequencing.
+It helps validate the IGGYPOP constructs after nanopore sequencing.